 Question: Could the Traffic Department monitor/adjust signal intersection timings during peak traffic times, if needed, to help move traffic within the downtown area?

 Answer: Yes, if you could view in real-time the Main Street, West and East Broadway Street, and Pike Avenue corridors.

-Until this year, North Little Rock didn’t have the infrastructure to view in real-time our downtown traffic corridors.
+Until a few years ago, North Little Rock didn’t have the infrastructure to view in real-time our downtown traffic corridors.
 This was the start of the City’s Traffic Video Monitoring Program.
 To date, the Traffic Department can view most of the Main and Broadway Street corridors, and we’re working on establishing video along the Pike Avenue corridor.
 Steps taken to acquire video monitoring capabilities are as follows:

 Another Corridor the Traffic Department is developing video monitoring capability is along the portion of Maumelle Blvd. in North Little Rock.